These are the best coolers you can buy this summer

 What we tested

-Between this year and last year, I've tested a total of 18 hard coolers, aiming always for a mix of low-end, high-end and in-between-end, as well as a mix of wheeled and non-wheeled options.
+Between this year and last year, I've tested a total of 18 hard coolers, aiming always for a mix of low-end, high-end and in between, as well as a mix of wheeled and nonwheeled options.
 Capacity varied from model to model, but I tried to keep things as close to 50 quarts as I could -- big enough for folks who want dozens of cold beers on hand at their next beach party, but not too big if you're just looking for something to feed the family out of at your next picnic.

-Here's all of them along with where you'll find them and what they currently cost:
+Here are all of them along with where you'll find them and what they cost at time of writing:

 - Bison Gen 2 Cooler (50 quarts) -- $330 at Amazon